Chapter 79 BWV 106 Gottes Zeit ist die allerbeste Zeit

 A funeral cantata.

-There can be little doubt that this is the best known and admired of Bach's earliest cantatas.
+There can be little doubt that this is the best known and most admired of Bach's earliest cantatas.
 Dürr (pp 758-765) devotes an unprecedented six pages to its description and analysis, a clear indication of the significance he attaches to it.
 His summation is direct and insightful: 'it could be argued that in later years Bach's art became a great deal more mature, but it hardly grew more profound' (p 759).
 It is strongly recommended that students read his notes on this work.

 It is one of those art works that stands at the crossroads of time, seeming to look both forward and backwards.
 In the latter instance it is highly sectional, with little in the way of the extended, developed movements of the later years, it is lightly orchestrated, begins with a short introductory sinfonia and it draws principally upon chorales and biblical references with the minimum of added text.
-On the other hand it is created from structural elements which operate across and unite movements, the writing is highly idiomatic and the musical architecture derives principally from the essence of the text.
+On the other hand, it is created from structural elements which operate across and unite movements, the writing is highly idiomatic and the musical architecture derives principally from the essence of the text.

-It is a work of such depth and intensity that one can scarcely avoid speculating that the deceased for whose interment it was composed, had some personal connection with the twenty-two year old composer.
+It is a work of such depth and intensity that one can scarcely avoid speculating that the deceased for whose internment it was composed, had some personal connection with the twenty-two year old composer.
 Or perhaps it simply struck a chord that reminded him of the death of his own parents, scarcely more than a dozen years previously.
 But whatever the personal impact the occasion might have had on him, there is no disputing the depth and profundity which the emerging composer managed to elicit from the minimal lines of conventional text.

 The segmented nature of this work makes it seem more complex than it really is.
 It falls into four basic movements thus: sinfonia, chorus (with solos), aria (becoming a duet) and closing chorale.
 The longest and most complex of the two hybrid movements is the second, an analysis of which appears below.

-From his earliest essays into the cantata genre Bach had been attracted to the notion of making the instrumental introduction an organic part of the total composition: see, for example, Cs 4 and 150.
-His choice of instruments for this work, two viola da gamba (perhaps most widely known for their later appearance in Brandenburg 6), two recorders and continuo produce a sound that is today archaic and unworldly.
+From his earliest essays into the cantata genre, Bach had been attracted to the notion of making the instrumental introduction an organic part of the total composition: see, for example, Cs 4 and 150.
+His choice of instruments for this work, two viola da gamba (perhaps most widely known for their later appearance in Brandenburg 6), two recorders and continuo together produce a sound that is today archaic and unworldly.
 Whether mourners in the first decade of the eighteenth century would have felt the same way cannot be known.
 But the soundscape is intimate, ethereal and totally suited to the processes of mourning and personal reflection upon the soul and character of the departed.

 It is only twenty bars long but that is sufficient to establish the mood and ambience.
 The recorders play mostly in unison but when they do not, their differences are subtle but significant.
 For example, in bars 4, 5 and 6 the second instrument falls silent in the latter part of each bar, thereafter to reunite itself with its companion.
 The effect is a telling one of division and togetherness.
 In bar 7-8 the oscillation about two notes (f and e) has the effect of a slow, macabre trill.
 Even at this early stage, Bach's sensitivity to the subtleties of instrumentation was well developed; the details may seem trivial but they are artistically significant.